 \subsection{The Compulsory Schooling Reform}

 Between 1960 and 1975, Norway enacted a school reform that increased the minimum required schooling from 7 to 9 years.
 Different municipalities, which are the most decentralized local administration, implemented this reform in different years.
 Thus, for more than a decade, the length of compulsory schooling required of Norwegian children depended on their birth year and municipality of residence at age 14, henceforth, the childhood municipality.
-We use the timing differences across municipalities, induced by the reform's staggered implementation, as an IV for school years.
+We use the timing differences across municipalities induced by the reform's staggered implementation as an IV for school years.
 For more on this reform, see \cite{BlackDevereuxSalvanes2005}.\footnote{This compulsory schooling reform in Norway has been used previously, albeit in different contexts, by \cite{MonstadPropperSalvanes2008, AakvikSalvanesVaage2010, MachinSalvanesPelkonen2012}, and \cite{BhullerMogstadSalvanes2017}.
 However, besides increasing the minimum required schooling, the law also standardized curricula to improve schooling quality, as noted by \cite{BlackDevereuxSalvanes2005}.
 This change in quality may raise some concern about whether an IV based on this reform satisfies the exclusion restriction (Assumption \ref{ass:1}-(1)).
 Although we do not show these results for brevity, our model can incorporate this effect and provide a sharp prediction about the bias.
-In particular, if we replace (\ref{eq:causal A on SQ}) by $A_{i} =\delta^{A|S}S_{i}+\delta^{A|D}D_{i}+\tilde{A}_{i}$, where $\delta^{A|D}>0$ is the effect of the reform on school quality (in terms of log-productivity), then it can be shown that the private and social returns estimates have the same bias, $\lambda_{t}(\delta^{A|D}/\varkappa)$, where $\varkappa>0$ is the effect of the reform on years of schooling.
+In particular, suppose we assume that the causal effect of $D$ on $A$ is linear and additively separable, i.e., $A_{i} =\delta^{A|D}D_{i}+\tilde{A}_{i}$, such that $\delta^{A|D}>0$ is the effect of the reform on school quality (in terms of log-productivity).
+Then we can show that the estimates of the private and social returns have the same bias, $\lambda_{t}(\delta^{A|D}/\varkappa)$, where $\varkappa>0$ is the effect of the reform on years of schooling.
 As the difference between the private and the social return equals the signaling value, the bias term would cancel out, and the signaling value estimate would remain unchanged despite a violation of the exclusion restriction.}